-In the 'Los Angeles' letter mailed on March 13th 1971 the Zodiac had now laid claim to 17+ victims, with his usual jibe at police as a footnote writing SFPD-0.
-The letter had been mailed in Pleasanton, Alameda County, a suburb in the San Francisco Bay Area and was addressed to the Los Angeles Times.
-It read:
+In the 'Los Angeles' letter mailed on March 13th 1971 the Zodiac had now laid claim to 17+ victims, with his usual jibe at police, writing the footnote SFPD-0.
+The letter had been mailed in Pleasanton, Alameda County, a suburb in the San Francisco Bay Area, and was addressed to the Los Angeles Times.

 "It might be worthwhile to note that just outside the city limits of Riverside is located March Air Force Base, a SAC base.
 Physical evidence found at the scene of our crime indicated that heel prints found near the body were made by a heel that was manufactured for military and other government agencies, including prisons.